itsducksss/Basic-Character-Movement/README.md

 # Basic-Character-Movement
 Decription

-This tutorial will showcase how to create a basic moveable object.
+This tutorial will showcase how to create a basic moveable object/ character.

 # Prerequisites
 Before approaching this tutorial, you will need a current version of Unity and a code editor (such as Microsoft Visual Studio Community) installed and ready to use.